List of Elfen Lied characters: Mayu

-Mayu (マユ) is a young thirteen year old homeless girl.
-(In the manga she is introduced at age twelve and turns thirteen; but in the anime she is introduced at age 13 and turns 14.)
-Mayu is first introduced when she arrives at the closed-down restaurant (then inhabited by Kouta, Yuka and Nyu) to return an umbrella she found at the beach.
-She is homeless and lives on the beach with a stray puppy that she calls Wanta, subsisting mostly on bread crusts from a nearby bakery.
+Mayu (マユ) is a young thirteen year old homeless girl (In the manga she is introduced at age twelve and turns thirteen; but in the anime she is introduced at age 13 and turns 14).
+She's first introduced when she arrives at the closed-down restaurant (then inhabited by Kouta, Yuka and Nyu) to return an umbrella she found at the beach.
+She's homeless and lives on the beach with a stray puppy that she calls Wanta, subsisting mostly on bread crusts from a nearby bakery.

-During the fight between Lucy/Nyu and Nana, Mayu is slightly injured.
-When she awakens in the hospital, she has them call Kouta claiming he is a relative.
-Kouta and Yuka, pondering as to why she didn't call her real family (and already suspecting that Mayu may be homeless), ask her to stay for dinner at the Kaeda House.
+During the fight between Lucy/Nyu and Nana, Mayu is knocked out.
+When she awakens in the hospital, she has them call Kouta claiming he's a relative.
+Kouta and Yuka, pondering as to why she didn't call her real family (and already suspecting that Mayu may be homeless), ask her to stay for dinner at the Kaede House.
 Mayu, deciding that the fight between Lucy/Nyu and Nana was simply a bad dream, develops a friendship with Nyu as they bathe together, and Mayu accepts an offer to spend the night.
 The next morning, Kouta and Yuka discover that Mayu is gone; she has left a note thanking them for their help but stating that she does not want to be a burden on anyone.

 It is revealed that Mayu had endured molestation by her stepfather before she ran away from home.
 Her own mother would not protect her, because she was jealous of the attention Mayu was receiving from the stepfather.
-Mayu ran away from home, and upon arriving at the beach, she befriended Wanta, who was also alone.
+Mayu ran away from home, and while wandering at the beach, she befriended Wanta, who was also alone.

-Back in the present, Mayu and Wanta return to the beach, but Wanta's original owner arrives and takes him away, while rudely turning down Mayu's request to visit him because of her dirty clothing.
+Back in the present, Mayu and Wanta return to the beach, but Wanta's original owner arrives, calling him James, and takes him away, while rudely turning down Mayu's request to visit him because of her dirty clothing.
 Mayu tries to comfort herself with the thought that Wanta will at least be able to live in a safe home with plenty of food, but later breaks down and cries.
 Losing her only friend, Mayu is devastated and spends the night, which is her birthday, alone, trying to shelter herself from the rain and cold, while wishing that Wanta was with still with her.